Audi A1: A1 amplified, amplified plus, amplified advanced (2012–)

 They are versions of the A1 and A1 Sportback based on the Ambition line, which is available for all engine versions of both models.
 The models combine exclusive optional features from Audi, quattro GmbH and Audi Genuine Accessories.
 The amplified red line and amplified white are in Misano Red pearl and Glacier White metallic body colours respectively.

-The amplified model includes high-gloss black roof line, S line roof spoiler, exterior mirror housings and single-frame grille; 17-inch alloy wheels in five-arm design with black inserts, a matt transparent film for the engine hood, roof and rear hatch; air vent sleeves in the body color, black sport seats with stitching in Parade Red (amplified red) or Rock Gray (amplified white), floor mats with piping in matching colors.
+The amplified model includes high-gloss black roof line, S line roof spoiler, exterior mirror housings and single-frame grille; 17-inch alloy wheels in five-arm design with black inserts, a matt transparent film for the engine hood, roof and rear hatch; air vent sleeves in the body colour, black sport seats with stitching in Parade Red (amplified red) or Rock Gray (amplified white), floor mats with piping in matching colours.

-The amplified plus model is based on the amplified, with black headliner, an LED interior light package, a color coordinated ignition key, center console and interior mirror housing in body color, stainless steel caps for the pedals and foot rest, aerodynamics competition kit in body color, LED taillights, high-gloss black diffuser insert integrating two matt black tailpipes on the left side (one tailpipe for engines up to 77 kW).
+The amplified plus model is based on the amplified, with black headliner, an LED interior light package, a colour coordinated ignition key, centre console and interior mirror housing in body colour, stainless steel caps for the pedals and foot rest, aerodynamics competition kit in body colour, LED taillights, high-gloss black diffuser insert integrating two matt black tailpipes on the left side (one tailpipe for engines up to 77 kW).

-A1 Geoffy (2012–)

-In 2012 there was a limited production run of the Ai Geoffy.
-There are thought to only be a handful of these editions left on the road today.
-This version of the A1 and A1 Sportback was available for all engine versions of both models.
-The models combine exclusive optional features from Audi.
-All A1 Geoffies were produced with Glacier White metallic body colour.

-The Geoffy model also includes high-gloss black roof line, S line roof spoiler, exterior mirror housings and single-frame grille; 17-inch alloy wheels in five-arm design with black inserts, a matt transparent film for the engine hood, roof and rear hatch and air vent sleeves in the body colour.

-The other outstanding feature of the Geoffy was a revolutionary new smell, which was available to be refilled by cartridge and available to replace from Audi.
-The scents available were fresh linen, Jasmin, week old wet washing and Cherry Blossom.
+The amplified advanced model (available for A1 models with over 90 kW of engine power) is based on amplified and amplified plus, with S line sport package interior (S sport seats with black upholstery in Silk Nappa leather and contrasting stitching in Parade Red or Dark Silver, seat back shells in high-gloss Misano Red or Glacier White), matching finish on the floor mats, dark tinted glass at the rear, add-on parts from the aerodynamics competition kit and the large roof wing in high-gloss black, Xenon plus headlights, matt black 18-inch wheels in five-arm 'Rotor' design.

+Early models include A1 amplified red edition models, followed by amplified white versions shortly afterwards.